Create a Looped GIF for a Web Banner

 Animating the Image

 Not all video models are capable of creating looped videos (where the last frame matches the first one).
 We chose model kling-video/v1.6/pro/image-to-video.
-It accepts the first and last frames separately, using the parameters image_url
+It accepts the first and last frames separately, using the parameters image_url and tail_image_url respectively.

 For the video generation prompt, we used "slow fluid-like motion of patterns of the image."
 Feel free to experiment with effects, as long as they match the video looping!

 Don't worry: the code below is long because it automates the process of requesting the ready video from the server every 10 seconds, so you don't have to do it manually.
-Enter your AIMLAPI key in the second line, and all the necessary parameters are passed in the first function, generate_video()
+Enter your AIMLAPI key in the second line, and all the necessary parameters are passed in the first function, generate_video().

 Adjusting the Video Size